New Exploration Opportunities in Brazil

 Finally, a so-called Transfer of Rights process has promised to release additional reserves in blocks adjacent to areas operated by Petrobras and is expected to commence in 2019.

 With so much opportunity on offer, how should you assess the best place to invest?
 The answer will depend on your priorities and preferred risk profile, and the PGS data library is an excellent place to start.
 PGS has been a driver of technological advances in subsurface imaging offshore Brazil for over 20 years and introduced first 3D seismic, then broadband technology to this part of the world.
 We have carried out a lot of exciting acquisition and imaging projects over the years.

-All this modern acquisition, reprocessing and background understanding will allow you to fully assess the exploration potential and the risks before bidding.
-Final imaging products for Ceara Fortaleza and Potiguar Aquiraz are available now.
-Fast track data is available on Potiguar Aracati.
+All this modern acquisition, reprocessing, and background understanding will allow you to fully assess the exploration potential and the risks before bidding.
+Final imaging products are available for Ceara Fortaleza and Potiguar Aquiraz and Potiguar Aracati.